 The Mist Trail

-Distance round trip to Nevada Falls: 6.6 miles
+Distance round trip to Nevada Fall: 6.6 miles

-Length of Time: 5 to 6 hours round trip to Nevada Falls
+Length of Time: 5 to 6 hours round trip to Nevada Fall

 The Mist Trail begins just a short distance from the Happy Isles Bridge in Yosemite Valley.
 The closest parking lot is the Yosemite Valley Trailhead Parking, located between the trailhead and Half Dome Village.
 From here, it is a half-mile walk down a service road to the Happy Isles Bridge and the start of the hike.

 If you are using the Yosemite shuttle, get off at stop #16.

 Hiking to Vernal Fall

 The first part of the trail is a paved asphalt trail that constantly gains elevation.
 It is steep at times.

 At 0.8 miles into the hike, you will reach the Vernal Fall footbridge.
 From here, you have a great view of Vernal Fall.
 There is also a water fountain and flush toilets here.
 If the hike up to the footbridge was challenging for you, you may want to consider making this your turn around point.
 The trail gets steeper from here.

 Past the footbridge, the trail climbs steeply and steadily to Vernal Fall.
 And this is where you learn how the Mist Trail earns its name.
 Long, slippery staircases wind uphill along the river and the falls.
 It’s more than 600 steps to the top of Vernal Fall.
 During this part of the hike, you may get drenched by the mist.
 In July, the mist was refreshing and it kept us pleasantly cool.
 During cooler months, you may want to bring a poncho to keep you dry.